okbob/plpgsql_check/README.md

 The plpgsql_check contains simple profiler of plpgsql functions and procedures.
 It can work with/without access to shared memory.
 It depends on `shared_preload_libraries` config.
 When plpgsql_check is initialized by `shared_preload_libraries`, then it can allocate shared memory, and function's profiles are stored there.
-When plpgsql_check cannot to allocate shared momory, the profile is stored in session memory.
+When plpgsql_check cannot to allocate shared memory, the profile is stored in session memory.

 Due to dependencies, `shared_preload_libraries` should to contain `plpgsql` first